xielun-laoshi/mypage/README.md

 This is the sourcecode for my personal website.
 Some design and composition ideas come from Keita Yamada's Portfolio: https://p5aholic.me/
 The ThreeJS animation got its ideas and is referenced from: https://codepen.io/Callum-Martin/pen/KoaMgM
 The elastic cursor idea comes from: https://codepen.io/gusevdigital/pen/MWxyXRa
-The loader idea comes from: https://css-loaders.com/filling/
 Hope you enjoyed the design!